Rosario Salazar: Early life

 A native of El Salvador, Rosario was a school teacher, who received a bachelor's degree in clinical psychology from the University of Texas and who almost got a master's degree (three credits short); she also attended business school.
 At some point, she moved to The Bronx, presumably while studying business.
 However, Karen states that she bought Rosario from Rosario's parents, and another comment made by Jack states that Karen smuggles staff in from Latin America, namely Mexico, and probably El Salvador as well.
 While there, she also performed with a then-unknown Jennifer Lopez, including a production of "Tea for Two" at the Shalom Retirement Center.
 At some point, she was also paid to tape pornographic videos for Tommy Lee.
 One of Rosario's brothers is a political prisoner, and remarks made by Karen suggests she has children, possibly still in El Salvador.

 Series overview

 Although she had been mentioned by Karen since the pilot episode, Rosario's first appearance was in the season-one finale, "Object of My Rejection."
 Due to Karen's patronizing tone, we're made to think she doesn't speak English well.
-Rosario actually speaks English fluently albeit with a thick accent, but is an illegal alien.
+Rosario actually speaks English fluently albeit with a thick accent, but is an undocumented immigrant.

 To keep her in the country, Karen has her marry Jack McFarland, her gay friend, to get her green card.
 The marriage was later terminated at the end of season two, when Rosario asked for a divorce to pursue other romantic interests.
 However, she maintained a close relationship with Jack after (often echoing hers with Karen) and claimed to still think of him as family.
 Rosario was one of few people with whom Stan remained in contact after he faked his death (at the end of season five).
 When Karen learned that Rosario had kept this news from her (in season eight), she fired her.
 Rosario worked as a bar attendant until Karen took her back.
 During a live episode, it is revealed by Karen that Rosario earns $350,000 per year.

 In the show's series finale, Rosario was shown to have lived with Karen and Jack in the years after the show ended, growing older with them and possibly still working for them despite being in a wheelchair (though she states that she is only in the wheelchair due to a sprained ankle).
 Rosario is usually seen wearing a Members Only jacket over her maid's uniform.
 She has a particular fondness for Subway sandwiches.
 Morrison was a guest star in the first two seasons, but from season three until the eighth season, she was credited as a main cast member in the episodes she appeared.